sybila/biodivine-hctl-model-checker/README.md

 # Symbolic model checker for logic HCTL written in RUST

-Work in progress.

 This repository contains the Rust implementation of the symbolic model checker for hybrid logic HCTL.
 The tool is focused on the analysis of (partially specified) Boolean networks.
 In particular, it allows to check for any behavioural hypotheses expressible in HCTL on large, non-trivial networks.
 This includes properties like stability, bi-stability, attractors, or oscillatory behaviour.

 For a given (partially defined) Boolean network and a HCTL formula (representing the property we want to check), it computes all the states of the network (and corresponding colours) that satisfy the formula.
 Currently, there is only a command-line interface, with a GUI soon to be implemented.
-Depending on the mode, it either prints the numbers of satisfying states and colours, or prints all the satisfying assignments.
+Depending on the mode, the program can either print the numbers of satisfying states and colours, or print all the satisfying assignments.

 To directly invoke the model checker, compile the code using
 ```